 The Medina County Career Center provides many opportunities for students to visit, shadow, complete internships and/or work in business and educational communities.
-Students must meet the criteria for each release program and be recommended by the career technical instructor and the career coordinator.
-The Medina County Career Center has a full-time career coordinator to assist qualifying students in finding these opportunities.
+Students must meet the criteria for each release program and be recommended by the career technical instructor and the Real World Learning Coordinator.
+The Medina County Career Center has a full-time Real World Learning coordinator to assist qualifying students in finding these opportunities.
 Please note: Students are required to adjust their release schedule to participate in all state-mandated tests (see pg.
 27).